ampache/ampache.org-api/content/index.md

   * tag_songs => genre_songs
 * Don't allow duplicate podcast feeds
 * Api::shares filter is optional
+* Make filter optional in genre_artists, genre_albums, genre_songs (Used as a general catch all method like genres)

 ### Deprecated

 * Api::indexes will stop including playlist track and id in xml by default in Ampache 5.0.0

+### Fixed

+* Api::podcast_edit wasn't able to edit a podcast...
+* Setting a limit of 'none' would slice away all the results
+* Api::democratic was using action from localplay in the return responses

 ## Sending Handshake Request